evolvedbinary/hsg-project-wiki/Setup.md

         brew cask reinstall oxygen-xml-editor

-    > If the command for java returns an error like "Error: Cask 'java' is unreadable: undefined method `release' for OS::Mac:Module", then follow [these directions for completely removing old versions of Java](removing-all-versions-of-java), and return here when you are done.
+    > If the command for java returns an error like `Error: Cask 'java' is unreadable: undefined method `release' for OS::Mac:Module`, then follow [these directions for completely removing old versions of Java](removing-all-versions-of-java), and return here when you are done.
     >
-    > If any of the other commands return an error like "Error: It seems there is already an App at '/Applications/GitHub Desktop.app'", go to Finder > Go > Applications, locate the application, drag its icon to the Trash in the Dock, and perform the command one more time.
+    > If any of the other commands return an error like `Error: It seems there is already an App at '/Applications/GitHub Desktop.app'`, go to the Finder, select `Go` > `Applications`, locate the application in question, drag its icon to the Trash icon in the Dock, and perform the Terminal command one more time.

 - Next, open oXygen.
-  - From the External Tools toolbar menu (i.e., the green triangle icon), select "Pull updates from all repositories".
+  - From the External Tools toolbar menu (i.e., the green triangle icon), select `Pull updates from all repositories`.
   - Then, from the External Tools toolbar menu, run the `Wipe eXist Data` command (confirm "yes" when asked)

 - Next, we need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS:
   - Click on eXist's dock icon.
   - A dialog box will open asking if you want to open eXist.
-Select "Open."
+Select `Open`.
   - eXist's dock icon will stop bouncing.
   - Click on eXist's dock icon again.
   - A dialog box will open showing eXist's configuration properties.
-Select "Save."
-When prompted to create the data directory or confirm the location of the data directory, select "OK."
+Select `Save`.
+When prompted to create the data directory or confirm the location of the data directory, select `OK`.
   - The eXist splash screen will appear as eXist completes its startup routine.
-  - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit."
+  - Once the eXist splash screen disappears, click the eXist menu bar icon and select `Quit`.
 - Return to oXygen.
   - From the External Tools toolbar menu, under `= Setup and maintenance =`, select
     - `1.
 Clone all repositories & resources`
     - `2.
 Apply Mac settings to hsg-project`
     - `3.
 Apply hsg-project settings to eXist`
 - If you use eXist to preview website content, then proceed to [Starting eXist](#starting-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
 Otherwise, you're all set with the latest version of all of our software.
-- **Note:** Until hsg is updated to eXist 5, you must Transmit to publish to the website; oXygen's "Upload current file to history.state.gov" command will not work.
-See "Connecting to hsg with Transmit" below.
+- **Note:** Until hsg is updated to eXist 5, you must Transmit to publish to the website; oXygen's `Upload current file to history.state.gov` command will not work.
+See [Connecting to hsg with Transmit](#connecting-to-hsg-with-transmit) below.

 ## Installing dependencies